Diary Drama at Musk v. OpenAI: Brockman Reads Private Journals to Jury

 The texts that changed the trial

-Two days before Elon Musk's blockbuster lawsuit against OpenAI was set to begin, the Tesla CEO sent a text to OpenAI president Greg Brockman proposing a settlement.
+Two days before Elon Musk’s blockbuster lawsuit against OpenAI was set to begin, the Tesla CEO texted OpenAI president Greg Brockman proposing a settlement.
 According to court filings reviewed by CNBC and Bloomberg, Musk reached out on April 26 to "gauge interest" in resolving the case before jury selection started.
-Brockman responded by suggesting both sides drop their claims entirely, a move that appears to have triggered an explosive reaction from Musk.
+Brockman responded by suggesting both sides drop their claims entirely, a move that triggered an explosive reaction from Musk.
+The exchange quickly turned hostile.
+TechCrunch reports that after Brockman’s counter-offer, Musk allegedly replied: "By the end of this week, you and Sam will be the most hated men in America.
+If you insist, so be it."
+OpenAI’s legal team characterized this as attempted coercion in their Sunday evening filing, arguing Musk was trying to pressure them into settlement through intimidation.

 Key Points